First Philippine Holdings Corporation

-First Philippine Holdings Corporation (FPH) is a management and investment company whose major business is power generation and distribution, with strategic initiatives in manufacturing and property development.
+First Philippine Holdings Corporation (FPH) is a management and investment company whose major business is power generation and distribution, including strategic initiatives in manufacturing and property development.
 FPH is a member of the Lopez Group of Companies.

 Its power generation subsidiary, First Gen Corporation (First Gen), is a renewable energy producer, with power plants that use geothermal, hydro, and natural gas for fuel.
 Today, it has a total installed capacity of 2,832.6 MW, or 18.2% of the country's total installed capacity.
 First Gen manages the world's second largest geothermal power producer, Energy Development Corporation, which searches for indigenous, low-carbon energy alternatives.

 FPH's manufacturing subsidiary, First Philippine Electric Corporation (First Philec), operates the country's first large-scale silicon wafer-slicing facility called First Philec Solar Corporation (FPSC), which supplies some of the world's photovoltaic companies.
 FPSC is a joint venture of First Philec and SunPower Corporation, in the solar industry.

-In property development, FPH expands its reach through Rockwell Land Corporation (Rockwell Land) and First Philippine Industrial Park (FPIP).